You asked and we have answered! Find the answers to your top Kansas questions:

 Q: Is Kansas flat?

 A: Short answer...NO!
-Long answer...no, and that is one of our oldest questions.
-We have Little Jerusalem, Monument Rocks, Castle Rock and Badlands, Flint Hills, Gypsum Hills, Arikaree Breaks, Wilson State Park, Kanopolis State Park, and so many more areas that shine for their non-flatness.
-We do love our flat prairies and ever-stretching farm land, but we are not flat as a pancake like many like to think.
+Long answer...
+STILL NO!
+We have many places throughout the state that are far from flat.
+We have Little Jerusalem Badlands State Park, Monument Rocks, Castle Rock and Badlands, Flint Hills, Gypsum Hills, Arikaree Breaks, Wilson State Park, Kanopolis State Park, and so many more areas that shine for their non-flatness.
+We do love our flat prairies and ever-stretching farmland, but we are not flat as a pancake.

 Q: Are there tornadoes in Kansas?